A Survey of Deep Learning for Complex Speech Spectrograms: Applications

-Since the introduction of deep cluster (\cite{SS_deep_cluster_2016icassp}) and permutation invariant training (PIT) (\cite{SS_PIT_2017ICASSP, mortern_PIT}), the performance of DNN-based speech separation methods has seen substantial improvements.
-Early approaches incorporated phase information using the phase sensitive mask (PSM) (\cite{erdogan2015PSM}), which yielded promising results in speech separation (\cite{mortern_PIT}).
+Since the introduction of deep cluster (\cite{SS_deep_cluster_2016icassp}) and permutation invariant training (PIT) (\cite{SS_PIT_2017ICASSP, mortern_PIT}), the performance of DNN-based speaker separation methods has seen substantial improvements.
+Early approaches incorporated phase information using the phase sensitive mask (PSM) (\cite{erdogan2015PSM}), which yielded promising results in speaker separation (\cite{mortern_PIT}).
 However, PSM is applied only to the magnitude spectrogram, while the mixture phase is still used for inverse STFT, limiting its effectiveness.
 A more suitable approach involves estimating the real and imaginary spectrograms of separated sources.
-In this direction, \cite{cIRM_TASLP} proposed using the complex-valued ideal ratio mask (cIRM) for speech separation.
+In this direction, \cite{cIRM_TASLP} proposed using the complex-valued ideal ratio mask (cIRM) for speaker separation.
 Both objective and subjective evaluations demonstrated the effectiveness of estimating phase spectrogram in improving separation quality.
 Additionally, \cite{SS_l1_loss_2021TASLP} introduced a direct complex spectrogram mapping approach, training the model with a novel multi-domain loss.
-Compared to conventional objective functions, this novel loss function led to significant performance improvements in speech separation (\cite{compensation_IEEESignalLetters_Wang_Jonathan}).
-Despite these advancements, most speech separation research has focused on time-domain approaches, which require smaller window and hop sizes and have demonstrated superior performance.
-Most recently, \cite{SS_TF_GridNet_2023ICASSP} proposed the TF-GridNet framework, which leverages both global and local information through a multi-path model.
-This model integrates intra-frame, sub-band and full-band modules to enhance separation performance.
-Experimental results indicate that TF-GridNet outperforms other state-of-the-art time-domain speech separation baselines on the SI-SDR metric.
+Compared to conventional objective functions, this novel loss function led to significant performance improvements in speaker separation (\cite{compensation_IEEESignalLetters_Wang_Jonathan}).
+Despite these advancements, most speaker separation research has focused on time-domain approaches, which require smaller window and hop sizes and have demonstrated superior performance.
+Recently, \cite{SS_TF_GridNet_2023ICASSP} proposed the TF-GridNet framework, which leverages both global and local information through a multi-path architecture.
+This model integrates intra-frame, sub-band, and full-band modules to enhance separation performance.
+Experimental results demonstrate that TF-GridNet outperforms other state-of-the-art time-domain speaker separation baselines in terms of the SI-SDR metric.
+Subsequently, SpatialNet (\cite{SS_quan2024spatialnet}) and TF-CrossNet (\cite{SS_kalkhorani2024tf_TF_CrossNet}) have been introduced, achieving superior results with reduced computational cost in speaker separation.